Our Flag Means Death: Season 2

 The second season received a Rotten Tomatoes approval rating of 96% based on 38 critic reviews, with an average rating of 8.2/10.
-The critics consensus reads, “Our Flag Means Death's sophomore season doubles down on the fans' favorite ship to some diminishing returns, but it still delivers enough joyous moments to get viewers' sabers rattling”.
+The critics consensus reads, "Our Flag Means Deaths sophomore season doubles down on the fans' favorite ship to some diminishing returns, but it still delivers enough joyous moments to get viewers' sabers rattling".
 The season ranked among Rotten Tomatoes' best series of 2023 and was named one of the top 10 comedies of the year in the Golden Tomato Awards.
 Metacritic gave the season a weighted average score of 75 out of 100 based on 16 critic reviews.

 TV Guide hailed the second season as "a triumph", calling it "sentimental yet satirical, with thoughtful hidden depths: a rare and welcome combination."
 Yahoo!
 News echoed this sentiment, describing the show's "triumphant return" as "funnier, juicier and more romantic than its first season."
-The Daily Beast declared the second season to be "even better" than the first, writing "Things change, but Our Flag Means Death’s position as one of the best shows on television has not."
+The Daily Beast declared the second season to be "even better" than the first, writing "Things change, but Our Flag Means Deaths position as one of the best shows on television has not."
 RogerEbert.com described the "irreverent and charming" sophomore outing as more "confident", writing "the second season of Our Flag Means Death delivers another dose of the offbeat humor that made the first season such a breakout hit while doubling down on the romance that made fans fall in love with it."
 Paste awarded the season a 9.7/10 based on its "emotional, romantic, and comedic depth".
 The Playlist gave it an A−, noting "it's a funnier season than the first, with some great guest appearances and an intelligent level of growth in the ensemble".
-In their review of the season finale, TV Insider awarded Our Flag Means Death the title of “TV’s Best Feel-Good Comedy of 2023”.
+In their review of the season finale, TV Insider awarded Our Flag Means Death the title of "TV's Best Feel-Good Comedy of 2023".

 While critics deemed the second season funnier and more romantic than the first, they also described it as darker.
 Collider gave the "distinctly darker" season an A−, praising its ability to "balance between lighter and darker elements, which all contribute to a perfect tenor that sings throughout every episode."
-SlashFilm wrote "its comedy, emotional core, and thrilling sense of peril all balance on a knife's edge," adding "even in its darkest moments, the show's writing is brilliantly snappy and deeply quirky."
-The Wall Street Journal applauded the season's "creatively delinquent" mix of romance and "casual carnage", comparing it to a hypothetical John Hughes and Quentin Tarantino collaboration.
+SlashFilm applauded the season's "comedy, emotional core, and thrilling sense of peril," adding "even in its darkest moments, the show's writing is brilliantly snappy and deeply quirky."
+The Wall Street Journal commended the season's "fun" and "creatively delinquent" mix of romance and "casual carnage", comparing it to a hypothetical John Hughes and Quentin Tarantino collaboration.
 Mashable cautioned "fans who enjoyed the buoyancy of Season 1 might be thrown by the occasionally grim intensity of Season 2," but went on to say "amid heart-to-hearts about trauma and change, Jenkins and his crew make room for queer joy."
-IGN was slightly more critical of the darker tone, writing "too much angst almost capsizes the fun", but praised the series for being "a unicorn show" where “Darby and Waititi remain the charming fulcrums around which their very funny ensemble rotate."
+IGN was slightly more critical of the darker tone, writing "too much angst almost capsizes the fun", but praised the series for being "a unicorn show" where "Darby and Waititi remain the charming fulcrums around which their very funny ensemble rotate."